<Home> <Bands> <Musicians> <Venues & Places> <Reunions> <Contacts List> <Anthems> <Search>

 Our recording career was something of a disaster.
 We recorded two originals for a 45 - "Top 20 Theme" (written by Neil Harrap and Peter Hindmarsh), and "Every Time I Look At You" (written by Jimmy and Peter).
 It wasn't until the day the record was released that we discovered they'd replaced our vocals on "Every Time I Look At You" with a gravel voiced 'talk singing' 'Ribs' Parkinson (Chris Parkinson, I believe).
 Those were the days when band Managers were King.
 We couldn't do anything about it.

-All good things eventually come to an end, and ours came with the unfortunate passing of Peter's mother.
+All good things eventually come to an end, and ours came with the unfortunate passing of Peter's mother in August 1965.

 We never played together again.